 Place safety latches on cabinets and cover electrical outlets.

-Remain alert when watching infants in the bathtub or near a pool and when they are learning to walk.
+Remain alert when watching infants in the bathtub or near a pool or any body of water and when they are learning to walk.

 Parents should provide infants with a safe environment they can roam in and explore.
 Outdoor play should be encouraged from infancy.